 Hedgehogs are one of the most beloved garden animals in Britain.
 Though populations are healthy in the Isle of Man, you can often find them in need of help.
 If you see one on the road or out in the daytime then it needs it!
-My experience with helping rescue two this year is that they stay calm and quiet, don’t bite and are unstressed if you’re gentle with picking them up.
+My experience with helping rescue two this year is that they stay calm and quiet, and don’t bite.
 Their spiky coat won’t hurt you if you hold them carefully and it’s an amazing feeling to see one plod off into the grass once you’ve rescued it from certain death.
 If you’re a gardener, there are even more ways that you can help save hedgehogs.

 7. Spot a Manx Cat

 8. The Cregneash Telephone Box

 While you’re in Cregneash, do visit and make a call from the red telephone box there.
 This picturesque British phone box was nearly taken down a couple of years ago.
 Only about two or three actual calls are made from it a year so it ends up costing more to service it than it makes with telephone services.
 Sorry Zoe, mobile phone calls don’t count.

 Cregneash is also home to a fascinating set of small vegetable patches.
 They are grown adjacent to the old cottages and are also home to an astonishing collection of traditional herbs used in medicine and cleaning.

 9. Visit the Donkeys

-The Home of Rest for Old Horses is the retirement home for the draft horses that pull the horse trams in Douglas, it’s also home to a gang of donkeys.
+The Home of Rest for Old Horses is the retirement home for the draft horses that pull the horse trams in Douglas.
+It’s also home to a gang of donkeys.
 They’re smaller, more gentle and actually softer to touch than their more famous cousins.